Distinguishing Tidal Disruption Events and Changing-look Active Galactic Nuclei via Variation of Mid-infrared Color: Explanations for differences in MIR color variations

-The model can calculate a new inner radius by taking the dust sublimation into account, and hence the value of $r_{\rm in}$ has little influence on the IR LCs when it is less than $0.8 r_{\rm sub}$.
-In addition, the default values of $r_{\rm out}$, $a_0$ and $n_d$ are 1 pc, 0.1 $\mu$m and $10^{-8}$ cm$^{-3}$, respectively.
+The dust radiative transfer model we used can calculate a new inner radius by taking the dust sublimation into account, and hence the value of $r_{\rm in}$ has little influence on IR LCs.
+The outer radius $r_{\rm out}$ and grain density $n_d$ affect the UV optical depths of the dust shell as:

+where $Q_{\rm UV}=2$ is the UV extinction coefficient factor assuming equal contributions from absorption and scattering.
+We estimated the typical $\tau_{\rm UV}$ for dusty TDEs as follows.
+On one hand, dusty TDEs have $L_{\rm IR}$ close to $L_{\rm UV}$, requiring that $\tau_{\rm UV}\gtrsim1$.
+On the other hand, they show strong silicate emission features \citep{Masterson2025}, indicating that the dust is optically thin in the MIR band with $\tau_{\rm MIR}<1$.
+For a mixture of graphite and silicate dust with a grain size of 0.1 $\mu$m, the MIR absorption coefficient factor at wavelengths of silicate features is $\approx0.06$, and then $\tau_{\rm MIR} \approx 0.03 \tau_{\rm UV}$.
+Combining these, $\tau_{\rm UV}$ in TDEs should be in the range of $\sim1-30$.
+Thus, we set default values of $r_{\rm out}$ and $n_d$ as 1 pc and $10^{-8}$ cm$^{-3}$, respectively, yielding a $\tau_{\rm UV}$ of $\sim20$, close to those of dusty TDEs and AGN tori \citep[several tens, e.g.,][]{Nenkova2008}.

+We simulated the MIR LCs and calculated CVRs and ICs for different shapes of UV LC.
 As shown in Figure~\ref{fig:simu_uvlc_shape}, the MIR color curves in the rising phases are different.
 For the TDE and EXP forms, initially, the MIR color is relatively blue and becomes red continuously in the rising and fading phases.
 While for the LINEAR and FLAT forms, the MIR color turns slightly blue or keeps steady with the rapid rise of luminosity in the early time, and then keeps a blue color near the peak, and finally turns red as it fades.
 We sampled the simulated MIR color curve at 180-day intervals and calculated IC and CVR in the rising phase using the sampled data.
 IC and CVR are not definite values but in a range because of the uncertain sampling time, expressed as the time delay $t_{\rm delay}$ between the first sampling and the outburst time.
 We found that the form of LC has little effect on the IC, but affected the CVR: CVR is 0.2--0.4, 0.15--0.35, $-0.1$--0.2 and $\sim0.05$ mag yr$^{-1}$ for TDE, EXP, LINEAR and FLAT forms.
 We also tried other forms of UV LC with more complicated models.
 By summarizing these results, we found that to produce a large CVR of $\gtrsim0.3$ mag yr$^{-1}$, the UV LC needs to contain a rapid rise, a short peak, and a long tail.
 The reason is that the echoes of the peak luminosity and the long tail have blue and red MIR colors, respectively, and in the rising phase, the fraction of the echo of the long tail is increasing, causing the MIR color to turn red continuously.